 Elections Announced: In early 1937, elections to provincial assemblies were announced.

-Agreement on Elections: Congress decided to fight elections on a detailed political and economic programme.
+Agreement on Elections: The Congress decided to fight elections based on a detailed political and economic programme.

 Divided Opinion

-Leftist Leaders: Jawaharlal Nehru, Subhash Bose, and others opposed office acceptance, fearing it would dilute the rejection of the Act and shift focus from freedom and social justice.
+Leftist Leaders: Leaders like Jawaharlal Nehru, Subhash Bose, and others opposed office acceptance, fearing it would dilute the rejection of the Act and shift focus from freedom and social justice.

-Leftist Strategy: Proposed entry into councils to create deadlocks, making the Act unworkable, and increasing reliance on workers and peasants for a socialist direction.
+Leftist Strategy: Proposed entering councils to create deadlocks, making the Act unworkable, and relying more on workers and peasants for a socialist direction.

 Gandhi’s Position